Playing poker with your friends or colleagues is one thing.

 Tournament poker is enjoyable and frustrating on both ends.

-The buy ins for tournament poker are much higher than in the normal poker games so you do need to have big pockets before you start playing the games.
+The buy-ins for tournament poker are much higher than in the usual poker games, so you do need to have big pockets before you start playing the games.

 Tournaments can help you gauge your skills with that of the various players of the game however you can be taken for a ride from the pros as well, so you should be prepared for all the madness and excitement that is tournament poker.